Adding a New Form

 Publishing and/or Sharing a Form

-Once you’re finished with your new form, it can be either published to a post or page, or shared via a live Public Link.
+Once you’re finished with your new form, it can be either added to a post or page, or shared via a live Public Link.
 For details on how, please see the documentation for either/both methods: